TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/examples_current_sense.md

 ## SDFM Register Configuration
 The PRU_ICSSG_CFG registers from offset 0x44 to 0xD8 are allocated for %SDFM configuration.
 To review and verify the %SDFM settings:

-1. Halt the R5 core
+1. Halt the Arm® Cortex®-R5F core
 2. Open the memory browser window
 3. Enter the base address of the PRU_ICSSG_CFG registers and view the configured values